thecodenomad/pyneurobik/README.md

 neurobik --config your_config.yaml
 ```

-The interactive prompt will show items to select for download.
+The interactive prompt will show only models that haven't been downloaded yet (based on confirmation file existence), along with all configured OCI images.
+Select items to download.
 After successful downloads, you'll see:

 ```
 Default model (first in config): /full/path/to/first/model.gguf
 ```

 This indicates which model is symlinked as `default-model.gguf` in the models directory.
+A provider confirmation file (`.neurobik-ready`) is created when any model is downloaded.

 ## Development